Adaleet/Adaleet/README.md

 - 🌱 I’m currently learning C++, Typescript and fullstack frameworks.
 - 💞️ I’m open to collaborations!
 - 📫 You can reach me at discord, and at: adalat-@hotmail.se
-- ⚡ Fun fact: I like solving problems :')
+- ⚡ Fun fact: I've never visited New York, yet it's my favourite city!

 <!---
 Adaleet/Adaleet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.